Transition of church communities to OCU

 The transition of church communities to the OCU is the process of transition of parishes, previously affiliated to the Ukrainian Orthodox Church (Moscow Patriarchate) (UOC MP), from that metropolis to the Orthodox Church of Ukraine (OCU).
 This process began with the Unification Council of 15 December 2018, which resulted in the creation of the Orthodox Church of Ukraine.
 Between 15 December 2018 and 7 November 2022, 1153 parishes (or about 9.5% of the 12,092 parishes the UOC MP had in December 2018) announced their transition from the UOC MP to the OCU.

 In 2022 after the start of Russian invasion of Ukraine about 700 more parishes transferred from the UOC (MP) to the Orthodox Church of Ukraine.
 In general, in four years after the unification council, almost 1,500 religious communities joined the OCU.
+Throughout 2023 386 UOC (MP) parishes joined the OCU.
+From December 2023 to April 2024, 96 churches passed to the Orthodox Church of Ukraine.

 Counts of parish transitions

 There were two periods of transition: